Nmclendon/CNA340/README.md

 ## Getting Started

-These instructions will run this code for translating number grades to letter grades with the letterGrade.py script.
+These instructions will run this code for translating percentage grades to letter grades with the letterGrade.py script.

 ### Prerequisites